Tetra Tech: Acquisitions

+In February 2024 Tetra Tech announced the acquisition of LS Technologies, a Fairfax Virginia based contracting firm.

-In April 2022, Tetra announced approval of a patent for its proprietary Volans, a 3D animation and visualisation software.
+In April 2022, Tetra announced the approval of a patent for its proprietary Volans, a 3D animation and visualization software.
 In July 2022, Tetra acquired The Integration Group of Americas (TIGA), a systems integration and engineering services company.

 In September 2022 Tetra Tech made a successful takeover offer for UK-based RPS Group.

+Tetra Tech completed its largest-ever acquisition in January 2023, with its $691 million purchase of the British environmental consulting firm RPS Group.
+That same month, the company acquired Amyx, Inc., a cybersecurity and technology firm based in Reston, Virginia.

+In March 2024, the company acquired LS Technologies, a consulting firm in Fairfax, Virginia.
+Later that year, in May, Tetra Tech purchased Convergence Controls & Engineering.

 Operations

-Headquartered in Pasadena, California, Tetra Tech has 21,000 associates in 450 offices worldwide.
+Headquartered in Pasadena, California, Tetra Tech has 30,000 employees in 550 offices worldwide.
 Its clients include a diverse base of international, U.S. state and local government, U.S. federal government, U.S. commercial, and international clients.
 No single client, except for U.S. federal government clients, accounted for more than 10 percent of the company's revenue in fiscal 2017.

 The company is organized in two business groups: Government Services Group (GSG) and Commercial/International Services Group (CIG).

 Soil sample controversy

-In 2016, Tetra Tech was accused of faking soil sample results in San Francisco, California, after the U.S. Navy identified 386 “anomalous” soil sample results out of the more than 25,000 taken at Hunters Point Shipyard over the past 20 years.
+In 2016, Tetra Tech was accused of faking soil sample results in San Francisco, California, after the U.S. Navy identified 386 “anomalous” soil sample results out of the more than 25,000 taken at Hunters Point Naval Shipyard over the past 20 years.
 In April 2018, U.S. Environmental Protection Agency comments, released by Public Employees for Environmental Responsibility (PEER), suggested that between 90 and 97 percent of the soil sample results were "neither reliable nor defensible."
 Also in April, Tetra Tech responded that both conclusions were inaccurate and offered to pay for independent re-testing.
 Tetra Tech CEO Dan Batrack said, “We believe that any concerns can be directly addressed by actually re-testing and analyzing the areas in question.”

 In May 2018, two former supervisors involved in the cleanup of radioactive contaminants at the old Hunters Point Naval Shipyard pleaded guilty to falsifying soil sample results.

 In January 2019, the U.S. Justice Department sued Tetra Tech, accusing the engineering company of submitting false billing claims to the U.S. Navy that were based on falsified soil and building test data.

 In July 2019, the San Francisco Office of Community Investment and Infrastructure Commission approved initial plans for the construction of more homes at Hunters Point Naval Shipyard, citing the California Department of Public Health’s certification that the area is clean and safe for residents.